Need More Information?

 You can download a Tutor Request Form here.
 Please note that it must be returned in person to the ELP office (Rabb Graduate Center, room 340).
 If there is a wait list, students will be given tutors on a first come, first serve basis.

 - Set a personalized agenda with clearly determined goals specifically designed for your needs.

 - Sharpen your writing skills by learning to develop your argument, test your evidence, and revise for clarity.

 - Understand what your professor really expects in an essay and how American writing conventions differ from what you have been taught at home.

 Our graduate and undergraduate student tutors are experienced teachers who are familiar with the cross-cultural issues that make writing and speaking in academic English a challenge.
-Students often find that their tutors also serve as cultural guides, offering resources to help their students navigate the unfamiliar academic landscape.
+Students often find that their tutors also serve as cultural guides, offering resources to help navigate the unfamiliar academic landscape.
 They can also help you locate research sources and decipher the particularities of citation and documentation.
 If you are a teaching fellow, they will offer you practice sessions in giving effective presentations.